otter-academy/template/README.md

 Run `./yarn build` to build a release version of the project.

-Run `./yarn upload` to install, build, and publish to GitHub Pages.
+Run `./yarn deploy` to install, build, and publish to GitHub Pages.